 Import from Deployment Configuration Dialog

-The dialog is available only when the PHP and Remote Hosts Access plugins are installed and enabled.
-The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Managing plugins.
+The dialog is available only when the PHP and FTP/SFTP Connectivity plugins are installed and enabled.
+The plugins are not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Manage plugins.
 Once enabled, the plugins are available at the IDE level, that is, you can use them in all your IntelliJ IDEA projects.

 The dialog box opens when you click the Import button on the toolbar of the Servers page.

 | From this drop-down list, choose the server access configuration (deployment configuration) to copy the server access settings from.
 The list contains all the available deployment configurations.
 To create a new configuration, click and specify new settings in the Deployment: Connection Tab dialog that opens. |

 In the text box below, specify the absolute path to the server deployment root folder, the name of the text box depends on the type of the selected server access configuration: Absolute path to the deployment root for FTP/SFTP/FTPS or Remote path to the mounted folder for Local or mounted folder.This path will be added as a prefix to the path from the Root Path field on the Deployment: Connection Tab.

 If you are not sure about this absolute path, you can open the Remote Host tool window, choose the required deployment configuration, position the caret at the root folder, and choose Copy Path from the context menu, see Access files on web servers for details.
 Alternatively, contact your hosting provider.

 | Depending on the type of the server access configuration chosen from the Deployment list, specify one of the following: |